rastersoft/autovala/wiki/autovala-tricks.7.md

 Autovala tricks - Several tricks for Autovala

+## I migrated to Meson from CMake, but my libraries seems to not being installed...

+Meson installs libraries at */usr/lib/x86_64-linux-gnu*, while CMake installs them at */usr/lib*.
+Ensure that you remove any old library from */usr/lib* and */usr/local/lib*.

 ## Adding the project files to a versioning system like git, mercurial or bazaar

 Autovala simplifies this taks by listing for you all the files it knows belong to the project.
 This is what the *autovala project_files* command is for.
 You can add all these files to, let's say, a bazaar repository, just running from the project root folder: